 - 6–12 months: Babies should have their first eye exam around 6 months old to check for early vision development issues.

-- Age 3: A second exam at this age helps catch problems with eye coordination or early signs of conditions like lazy eye.
+- Between ages 3 and 5: A second exam during this stage helps catch problems with eye coordination or early signs of conditions like lazy eye.

-- Before starting school: Ensures your child has the visual skills needed to succeed in the classroom.
+- Before first grade: This exam helps ensure your child has the visual skills needed to succeed in the classroom.

 - School-age children: Once a year is best, even if they aren’t showing signs of vision problems, because kids don’t always know how to tell you something’s wrong.

-- No vision problems?
-You can typically see an eye doctor every two years.
+- No vision problems: If you don’t have any vision concerns or risk factors, you can typically schedule an eye exam every two years.

-- At-risk individuals: If you have diabetes, high blood pressure, or a family history of eye disease, yearly exams are recommended.
+- Higher-risk individuals: If you have diabetes, high blood pressure, a family history of eye disease, or other risk factors, yearly eye exams are recommended.

-- Low risk: An eye exam every two years may be enough, but you should consult your eye doctor on the best eye exam frequency.
+- Low risk: An eye exam every two years may be sufficient, but your eye doctor can recommend the best schedule based on your vision, health history, and risk factors.

-As we age, we become more susceptible to conditions such as macular degeneration, cataracts, and glaucoma.
-Annual eye exams are important to detect these problems early before they impact your eyesight and quality of life.
+As you get older, your risk for eye conditions such as macular degeneration, cataracts, glaucoma, and diabetic eye disease increases.
+Annual eye exams are important for detecting these issues early, monitoring changes in your vision, and helping protect your eyesight and quality of life.

 When should you get checked more often?

-Some people may need eye exams more frequently, depending on their lifestyle or health status.
-Consider more frequent visits if:
+Some people may need eye exams more often based on their health, family history, symptoms, or daily habits.
+Talk to your eye doctor about a more frequent eye exam schedule if:

 - You have diabetes or high blood pressure